-2 mistakes that make startup failure inevitable
+2 mistakes leading up to the startup failure

 The amount of startups is rapidly growing.
 The United States is the leading country by the number (70,762) by a long shot.
 The second on the list is India, with just 12,556 startups, and the third spot is occupied by the UK, with 6,155 startups.
 Impressive, isn’t it?
 But the truth is